VAT Bill Loans – Business Loans To Pay VAT Bills

 WHAT IS VAT?

-Understanding VAT For Business
+Understanding Business VAT Loans

 VAT stands for Value Added Tax, and it is a tax charged on VAT registered businesses that sell goods or services.
-This sales tax is collected by businesses on behalf of the UK government, and it is charged to customers at a rate set by HM Revenue & Customs.
+This sales tax is collected by businesses on behalf of the UK government, and is charged to customers at a rate set by HM Revenue & Customs.

-The rate also depends on what is being sold, but typically supplies get taxed at 20%.
+The rate also depends on what is being sold, but, typically, supplies get taxed at 20%.
 There are three main tax rates that businesses should be aware of:

 · Standard rate – 20% (most goods and services)